 Originally I-66 was planned to connect to the planned alignment of Interstate 95 through Washington.
-It instead ends almost immediately after entering the District of Columbia at the Whitehurst Freeway (U.S. 29).
-After crossing the Potomac River via the Theodore Roosevelt Bridge, Interstate 66 meets the Potomac River Freeway where it turns northward along side the John F. Kennedy Center for the Performing Arts and the Watergate complex.
-The Potomac River Freeway, a short freeway between the Roosevelt Bridge and U.S. 29 (Whitehurst Freeway), was planned as a much longer route linking the unconstructed Southwest Freeway (I-695) with Interstate 270.
+Crossing the Potomac River on the Theodore Roosevelt Bridge, Interstate 66 turns northward onto the Potomac River Freeway alongside the John F. Kennedy Center for the Performing Arts and the Watergate complex.
+Planned as a much longer route linking the unconstructed Southwest Freeway (I-695) with I-70S (I-270), the Potomac River Freeway leads a short distance north to U.S. 29 (Whitehurst Freeway).
 I-66 ends with ramps to Rock Creek Parkway and U.S. 29 south while the westbound beginning is accessible from the Whitehurst Freeway east and 27th Street NW.

-Interstate 66 largely parallels or replaced U.S. 211 between Interstate 81 and Washington, D.C.
-U.S. 29 mirrors the freeway east through Arlington to the Francis Scott Key Bridge into Georgetown in Washington.
-U.S. 50 overlaps with the route across the Potomac River between Arlington Boulevard and Constitution Avenue.
+Interstate 66 largely parallels or replaced U.S. 211 between I- 81 and Washington, D.C.
+U.S. 29 follows the freeway corridor east through Arlington to the Francis Scott Key Bridge into Georgetown in Washington.
+U.S. 50 overlaps with I-66 across the Potomac River between Arlington Boulevard and Constitution Avenue.

-The Interstate 66 East-West Trans-America Freeway was an idea hatched by Wichita business people in the early 1990s as a means to bring more business to southern Kansas.
-Interstate 66 was envisioned to connect Fresno, California, with Washington, D.C., via the Four Corners, Wichita and the width of Kentucky.
-They saw the business that Interstate 40 and Interstate 70 brought along their respective corridors, and felt southern Kansas should have that kind of business too.
-Capitalizing on the fabled number “66,” they determined that a new, coast-to-coast route would bring Kansas additional business.
-So the businessmen brought the idea to their politicians, and the politicians managed to get the idea listed as an ISTEA high priority corridor.
+The Interstate 66 East-West Trans-America Freeway was an idea hatched by Wichita business people in the early 1990s as a means to bring additional commerce to southern Kansas.
+Capitalizing on the fabled number “66,” the coast-to-coast route was envisioned to connect Fresno, California, with Washington, D.C., via the Four Corners, Wichita and the width of Kentucky.
+Proponents of the I-66 plan saw the business that I-40 and I-70 brought along their respective corridors, and felt southern Kansas would similarly benefit economically.
+The idea was presented to area politicians, which managed to get I-66 listed as an ISTEA high priority corridor.
 Included with that congressional act was funding for a million dollar feasibility study.

-Unrealized plans called for an extension of Interstate 66 westward along a rough routing determined between Interstate 55 in Missouri and proposed Interstates 73 & 74 and U.S. 52 in West Virginia.
-Added as a high priority corridor in 1991 and amended in subsequent transportation bills, Interstate 66 is the generally accepted designation for Corridor 3.
+Unrealized plans called for an extension of Interstate 66 westward along a rough routing determined between I-55 in Missouri and proposed I-73/74 and U.S. 52 in West Virginia.
+Added as a high priority corridor in 1991 and amended in subsequent transportation bills, I-66 was the generally accepted designation for Corridor 3.
 The Fiscal Year 2002 Transportation Appropriations Bill added I-66 as an Interstate Highway in the state of Kentucky.
 The legislation facilitated adding new mileage to the route, but construction did not follow.
 The 2004 official map of Kentucky showed the anticipated corridor of the route.

-Future corridor signage for I-66 was erected on eligible sections of the Cumberland (Louis Nunn) Parkway on March 23, 2005 (To see this signage, visit Jeff Carlyle’s Kentucky Roads page.) as part of the planned route between Paducah and Pikeville, Kentucky.
-This future designation was authorized in the December 2001 Transportation Appropriations Bill for Fiscal Year 2002, with $22.5 million allocated to Interstate 66.
+Future corridor signage for I-66 was erected on eligible sections of the Cumberland (Louis Nunn) Parkway on March 23, 2005 as part of the planned route between Paducah and Pikeville, Kentucky.
+The future designation was authorized in the December 2001 Transportation Appropriations Bill for Fiscal Year 2002, with $22.5 million allocated to Interstate 66.
 The Cumberland Parkway was already Interstate compatible.
-All that was required was eliminating the cloverleaf interchanges at the former toll booth locations at the U.S. 127 and U.S. 68 exits.
+All that was required was eliminating the cloverleaf interchanges at the former toll booth locations at U.S. 127 and U.S. 68.

-East of Interstate 75, the Interstate 66 corridor is proposed to follow the Hal Rogers Parkway east to Exit 56 (Kentucky 451).
-Hal Rogers Parkway is a Super Two with passing lanes on the hills.
-Extensive reconstruction is needed to become Interstate compatible.
-Currently, there is no freeway connector between the Cumberland and Hal Rogers Parkways, so one will have to be constructed.
-The section of proposed Interstate 66 through Kentucky previously had a proponent web page at http://www.interstate66.com/ – Interstate 66: TransAmerica Corridor (by the Kentucky Transportation Cabinet).
+East of I-75, the Interstate 66 corridor was proposed to follow the Hal Rogers Parkway east to Exit 56 (KY 451).
+Hal Rogers Parkway is a two lane highway with periodic passing lanes.
+Extensive reconstruction is needed to bring it to Interstate standards.
+There is no freeway connection between the Cumberland and Hal Rogers Parkways, so one would have to be constructed.
+The section of proposed I-66 through Kentucky previously had a proponent web page at http://www.interstate66.com/ – Interstate 66: TransAmerica Corridor (by the Kentucky Transportation Cabinet.

-East across the hills of eastern Kentucky, the I-66 corridor is projected to cross into West Virginia between Matewan and Edgarton.
-It is to end at the proposed King Coal Highway (Interstates 73 & 74) in West Virginia.
-It is unclear how Interstate 66 in southwest West Virginia would connect to Interstate 66 in Virginia.
-While this could be accomplished through U.S. 119 and U.S. 48/Corridor H via Charleston, it is not known if this is being considered.
-Corridor H in northeast West Virginia is partially built as a four-lane divided highway, but without full access control.
+Beyond the hills of eastern Kentucky, the I-66 corridor was projected to cross into West Virginia between Matewan and Edgarton.
+It was to end at the proposed King Coal Highway (I-73/74) in West Virginia.
+It is unclear how I-66 in southwest West Virginia would connect with I-66 in Virginia.
+While this could be accomplished through U.S. 119 and U.S. 48/Corridor H via Charleston, it is not known if this was considered.
+Corridor H in northeast West Virginia is a controlled access expressway with at-grade intersections.

-Interstate 66, from Interstate 495 (Capital Beltway) east to Washington, D.C., was approved for federal funding on January 5, 1977, by Secretary of Transportation William T. Coleman, Jr. The freeway was built with four lanes and had truck restrictions.
-Additional restrictions were in place during commuting hours: cars with four or more occupants, buses, airport traffic, and emergency vehicles.
+Interstate 66, from I-495 (Capital Beltway) east to Washington, D.C., was approved for federal funding on January 5, 1977 by Secretary of Transportation William T. Coleman, Jr. The freeway was built with four lanes and had truck restrictions.
+Additional restrictions were in place during commuting hours limiting I-66 within the Capital Beltway to vehicles with four or more occupants, buses, airport traffic and emergency vehicles.
 The final section of Interstate 66 within the beltway opened to traffic on December 22, 1982.
-The Theodore Roosevelt Bridge, which carries I-66 from Arlington, Virginia, east into the District of Columbia, opened to traffic on June 23, 1964.2 See Scott Kozel’s Roads to the Future web site for a detailed history of Interstate 66 across the Commonwealth of Virginia.
+The Theodore Roosevelt Bridge, which carries I-66 from Arlington, Virginia, east into the District of Columbia, opened to traffic on June 23, 1964.2

-The often congested stretch of Interstate 66 through Arlington County retains just four lanes overall.
-An addition of a third westbound lane was considered for the stretch of highway between Rosslyn and the Dulles Connector in 2003.
+An addition of a third westbound lane was considered for congested stretch of Interstate 66 between Rosslyn and the Dulles Connector in 2003.
 Supported by Representatives Frank R. Wolf (R) and Thomas M. Davis III (R), the proposal was brought to Governor Mark R. Warner (D).
-The debate entailed concerns from Arlington officials involving potential problems that may accompany any traffic relief on that stretch.
-Thus options covering not only the addition of a westbound lane, but HOV lanes, toll lanes, transit opportunities, or leaving things as is were studied.
+Debate from Arlington officials ensuing involving concerns that may accompany any traffic relief on that stretch.
+Thus additional options considered ranged from HOV lanes, toll lanes, transit opportunities and a non-build option.
 County officials remained adamant in their opposition to any expansion of the existing roadway.
-Rep. Wolf however maintained that the highway may be expanded for only $18 million within the confines of the existing Interstate 66 “footprint”, land already owned by the state.
-Many residents were not opposed to the potential project, and Wolf contested that the benefits of Interstate 66 expansion would also benefit adjacent streets and neighborhoods with potential relief.1
+Rep. Wolf however maintained that the highway could be expanded for only $18 million within the existing right of way.
+Many residents were not opposed to the potential project, and Wolf contested that Interstate 66 expansion would also benefit adjacent streets and neighborhoods with potential relief.1